 - May be allowed in some NEMA-approved uses.

-- Typically, it will be effective with little difference in performance in temperatures from above boiling to -40° F.
+- Typically, it will perform effectively with little difference across temperatures from above boiling to -40° F.

-- Provides a product that experiences little loss in physical strength from weathering exposure.
+- Provides a product that experiences minimal loss of physical strength from weather exposure.

-- Allow add-ons like basic profile coloring and permitting powder coating-ready applications.
+- Allow add-ons such as basic profile coloring and powder-coating-ready applications.

 In summary